Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology Beyond the Standard Setup

-At low (but still ``relativistic") energies this would fit within a picture that has been much studied from the quantum-gravity-phenomenology perspective, the one of the speed-energy relation $v \simeq 1 - m^2/(2 E^2) - \eta L_p E$, but whereas in the relevant quantum-gravity-phenomenology literature it is assumed that the term $\eta L_p E$, if present, should always be the leading correction, up to particle energies of the order of the Planck scale, $E \sim 1/L_p$, from (\ref{velLIVbSTRANGE}) one would find that the correction term is already no longer leading at particle energies of the order of $E \sim (m^2/L_p)^{1/3}$, {\it i.e.} well below the Planck scale.
-Of course here the point is that (\ref{velLIVbSTRANGE}) is characterized by two distinct small quantities suitable for the ``expansion in powers of $L_p$": the quantity $L_p E$ and the quantity $L_p m$.
+At low (but still ``relativistic'') energies this would fit within a picture that has been much studied from the quantum-spacetime-phenomenology perspective, the one of the speed-energy relation $v \simeq 1 - m^2/(2 E^2) - \eta L_p E$.
+But whereas in the relevant literature it is assumed that the term $\eta L_p E$, if present, should always be the leading correction, up to particle energies of the order of the Planck scale, $E \sim 1/L_p$, from~(\ref{velLIVbSTRANGE}) one would find that the correction term is already no longer leading at particle energies of the order of $E \sim (m^2/L_p)^{1/3}$, i.e., well below the Planck scale.
+Of course here the point is that~(\ref{velLIVbSTRANGE}) is characterized by two distinct small quantities suitable for the ``expansion in powers of $L_p$'': the quantity $L_p E$ and the quantity $L_p E/m^2$.

-\section{Closing remarks}
+\section{Closing Remarks}

-Clearly the most significant development of this decade of quantum-gravity phenomenology has been our ability to uncover some experimental/observational contexts in which, through appropriate data analyses, we could gain access to effects introduced genuinely at the Planck scale.
-The transition from ``dimensional-analysis Planck scale sensitivities" (which typically involved a description of a plausible quantum-gravity effect in terms of a dimensionless parameter, estimated arbitrarily as a ratio of the Planck length and some characteristic length scale of the problem) to the case of genuine Planck-scale sensitivities (most simply and clearly illustrated here in Subsection I.D) is already at a rather advanced stage of ``conceptual metabolization", even though the contexts for which genuine Planck-scale sensitivity has been exposed are still very rare.
+Clearly the most significant development of these first few years of quantum-spacetime phenomenology has been our ability to uncover some experimental/observational contexts in which, through appropriate data analyses, we could gain access to effects introduced genuinely at the Planck scale.
+The compellingness of such instances of genuine Planck-scale sensitivity, which was here most simply and clearly illustrated in Section~\ref{simple-example}, should be contrasted to the more frequent case of ``dimensional-analysis Planck scale sensitivities'', which typically involve a description of a plausible quantum-spacetime effect in terms of a dimensionless parameter, estimated arbitrarily as a ratio of the Planck length and some characteristic length scale of the problem.

 Looking at the results I have summarized in this review different readers, depending on how stringent are their criteria for genuine Planck-scale sensitivity, will only recognize one, two or anyway very few examples.
-But we do have, at this point, a rather encouraging list of contexts in which, while the availability of genuine Planck-scale sensitivity has still not been fully shown, it appears that we can be hopeful that they will eventually provide us sensitivity to some type of effects introduced genuinely at the Planck scale.
+Not much, but much better than expected even just 15 years ago.
+And, as I also stressed, we do have, at this point, a rather encouraging list of contexts in which, while the availability of genuine Planck-scale sensitivity has still not been fully established, it appears that sensitivity to effects introduced genuinely at the Planck scale could be achieved in a not-so-distant future.